psaikido/hugle.uk/pages/prose/Thesium/090-renaissance.md

 exist beyond the scope of their might which shrinks ever further back into the central Cathedral.
 The High Neem can count the cost each year as he sees the religion's wealth decrease.
 They seek a way to make an end to this descent.
 Many councils are held.
-Their theologists prove useless.
+Their theologians prove useless.

 In attempts to avert all-out war, summit meetings are held with the leading Execs, the Evempiricals, the out-groups and the Neemians.
 Some concessions are